 Make those lovely things.
 If your Christmas products surprise and delight your target customer, your stockists will feel that way too.

-By being meticulous and organised.
-You can’t wing this one.
 Before approaching a single store, you have to know what your capacity is – both in terms of your time and energy, and the resources you need to make your products.

 Decide how much money you want to make this Christmas, then work out how many items you’ll have to sell to hit that figure.
 How much will it cost you in materials, overheads and time?